 - Zebra mussels

 - Changing water levels

-With three trained aquatic scientists and many dedicated science students on our staff, coupled with your investment, the flow sensors are a strategic expansion of our research expertise and equipment.
+With four trained aquatic scientists and many dedicated science students on our staff, coupled with your investment, the flow sensors are a strategic expansion of our research expertise and equipment.
 They will help determine the most effective actions for your lake going forward.